caidychen/RxCloudFirestore/README.md

 ## Examples
 ### Setup your model
+Conform to both FirestoreCollection & SnapshotCodable Protocols, and implement 2 things as below:
+1. Provide your collection name as defined in your Firestore console (If it is a sub-collection, just use the name of the sub-collection and ignore the whole path.
+We will get into building full sub-collection path later).
-Conform to both FirestoreCollection and SnapshotCodable Protocols, and provide your collection name as defined in your Firestore console.
-Implement the key as constant because it is internally handled by Firestore and should be read-only.
+2. Implement the key as constant because it is internally handled by Firestore and should be read-only.

 ```swift
 struct Users: FirestoreCollection, SnapshotCodable {